learn-co-curriculum/react-forms/README.md

 4. Use controlled inputs to validate values
 5. Distinguish between `value` and `defaultValue` in a React controlled component

+## Code Along

+If you want to code a long there is starter code in the `src` folder.
+Make sure to run `npm install && npm start` to see the code in the browser.

 ## Form basics
 ![You'll be writing a lot of forms in React.](http://s2.quickmeme.com/img/95/95a52393032e643e9817eda6d7485cc770865ea6929278386c8e723a6ca42adc.jpg)